sicreative/FMetronome/README.md

 7. In XCode, Windows>Devices and Simulators, select the device which to install

-8. In Finder, Drag and drop the Products/Applications/Runner to the Device&Simulators > "Installed Apps" field.XCode
+8. In Finder, Drag and drop the Products/Applications/Runner to the Device&Simulators > "Installed Apps" field.

+or (5. flutter build ios , Drag and drop the ./build/ios/iphoneos/Runner to the Device&Simulators > "Installed Apps" field.)

 9. In IOS device, Settings>General>Device Management, Select relative Developer and Trust the Developer.